 When it comes to installing perimeter lighting like a pro, the #1 rule is to buy the correct type of cord.
 This is where most people go wrong.
 They go to their local hardware or big box retail store, buy several boxes of pre-made C7 or C9 stringer sets and then attempt to install this around the perimeter of their home.
 The problem with this type of cord is that it generally comes in 25 or 50-foot sections with the plugs molded onto the cord and the bulbs already inserted into the sockets.
 With this pre-molded cord, when you get to the end of a run, you are stuck with trying to figure out what to do with the leftover cord.
 This is why professional installers never use stringer sets for perimeter lighting.
 Instead, they use either C7 or C9 bulk light line.

-Since you are able to cut the cord, you can now customize the cord length to the area you are working.
-This prevents that age-old problem of having extra sockets and bulbs left over.
-We've all seen the houses with perimeter lighting where the homeowner took the leftover cord and bulbs and strung them from the edge of the house, down to some bushes and tried to hide them in the foliage.
+Since you are able to cut the cord, you can now customize the cord length to the area you are working on.
+This prevents the age-old problem of having extra sockets and bulbs left over.
+We've all seen the houses with perimeter lighting where the homeowner took the leftover cord and bulbs and strung them from the edge of the house, down to some bushes, and tried to hide them in the foliage.
 With the bulk light line, this is no longer a problem.
 Simply cut the cord and add your male to one end and your female to another.

 When it comes to choosing your light line, you have a variety of options available.
-These include the socket base size (C7 or C9), gauge of the cord, the color of the cord and the spacing between sockets.
+These include the socket base size (C7 or C9), a gauge of the cord, the color of the cord, and the spacing between sockets.
 Let's take a quick look at each of these.

 Cord Socket Size - When it comes to the socket base size, you can choose between C7 or C9.
 For most structural perimeter lighting, C9s are the most commonly used.
 If lighting displays or small structures, then C7s work well.